 In a customer’s home, this can mean working around aggressive animals.
-A staggering 1/3 of tradespeople have been attacked by a pet, and it’s simply not acceptable.
+A staggering 1/3 of tradespeople have been attacked by a pet, which is simply unacceptable.

 Refuse To Pay

-We recently asked over on Twitter what tradespeople would prefer, a rough job with immediate payment or an easy job with late payment.
+We recently asked over on Twitter what tradespeople would prefer, a demanding job with immediate payment or an easy job with late payment.

 The answer was pretty unanimous.
 Payment is the most crucial factor in any job.
-Materials cost money, bills need to be paid, and quite simply, no one should be working for free.
+Materials cost money, bills need to be paid, and no one should be working for free.